Skip to main content

 Biographical / Historical

+Tunheim became the President of Dakota State College (now Dakota State University) in 1987, a few years after the state legislature changed DSU’s mission to focus on computer and information systems technology.
+Much of the credit for the University’s successful transformation can be traced to his leadership.
 “I am most proud of the culture we have developed at Dakota State University that embraces new technology and applies it in everything that we do as a higher education institution,” Tunheim said.

 Extent